A Quarter’s Worth of Advocacy

 I am going to update some of the better articles I’ve written for my classes, parent newsletters and magazines.
 Hope you enjoy them.
-Here is the first from 2001.

 “Help the mentally retarded!
 Help the mentally retarded!”